cloud-gov/pages-core/README.md

 - [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html)
 - [Docker Compose](https://docs.docker.com/compose/install/#install-compose)

-Most of these dependencies can be installed relatively quickly if you don't already have them.
-Most can also be installed via terminal using popular package managers like [brew](https://brew.sh/).

-### Running locally (development)

-### Setting up a local development environment on your own machine
+### Setting up a local development environment

 This section will walk you through downloading the Federalist code, making sure you are running the correct version of node, and creating a copy of the configuration file you'll edit later.
 Federalist uses Docker Compose for local development.

 1. To get started, you'll need to first create your own copy of the Federalist code.
 Download or clone the `18F/federalist` repository from Github using command line in terminal or by clicking on the *clone or download* button above.
 1. Clone the `18F/federalist` repository from Github and `cd` to that directory.

 #### Editing the configuration file
-In this section we'll walk you through the steps necessary to get all the varialbes you'll need to put in the `local.js` configuration file you've just created.
+In this section we'll walk you through the steps necessary to get all the variables you'll need to put in the `local.js` configuration file you've just created.

 1. Make a copy of `config/local.sample.js` and name it `local.js` and place it in the `config` folder.
 You can do this by running `cp config/local{.sample,}.js`
 This will be the file that holds your S3 and SQS configurations.

 1. [Register a new OAuth application on GitHub](https://github.com/settings/applications/new).
 You'll want to use `http://localhost:1337/auth` as the "Authorization callback url".
 Once you have created the application, you'll see a `Client ID` and `Client Secret`on the next screen.
 Add these values to `config/local.js`.
 Next, add 'http://localhost:1337/auth/github/callback' as the value for the 'callbackURL'.
 Your file should look something like this:
     ```js
     passport: {
       github: {